tantaman/tantaman.github.io/_drafts/2022-04-27-the-dumbest-crdt.markdown

 This means that the dumbest possible CRDT is just one that (a) has a logical clock and (b) replaces the entire document on every update.
 This type of CRDT is called a LWW or "last write wins" CRDT.

+This is the approach taken by the awareness protocol in Yjs.
+Well that is each client with the doc rather than sharingt he doc... so a bit different.

 > todo -- add a diagram, explain logical clocks.
 Maybe linger on back-channels for information and logical clocks vs physical.
 >
 > todo -- move into theory and how each new state must be a superset of the prior state and why this property is important to satisfy the conditions of a CRDT